-- Configure the required voltage for your FPV gear by soldering a dab to the pads labeled VTX and CAM on the top plate.
+- Configure the required voltage for your FPV gear by soldering a dab to the pads labeled VTX and CAM on the top plate (as shown in the pictures above.)
 The frame already comes pre-configured for 5V video transmitters and 12V FPV cameras.
 Adjust the output voltage by soldering the middle pad and either side pad for 12V or 5V.
 Do not solder all three pads (short-circuit.) - When you first power up the CORE, it will ask you to cycle through the buttons "DWN", "ENTR" and "UP" accordingly to verify that they work properly.
-This is also a good time to get familiar with the menu layout. - Try to connect your FPV camera and video transmitter via our Molex-connectors.
+This is also a good time to get familiar with the CORE menu layout.

+- The solder pads next to the sockets can be used to connect your gear, but try to connect your FPV camera and video transmitter via the Molex connectors on the board.
 With that, you will not risk ripping off the pads from the frame when pulling too heavy on a cable.
-Feel free to modify our cable harness when using other than TBS equipment. - A pre-installed tin shield makes the switching voltage conversion part of the CORE isolated from the rest of the electronics on frame. - A full menu layout of the CORE menu system is available as an appendix to this manual.
+Modify our cable harness when using other than TBS suggested gear. - A pre-installed tin shield makes the DC-to-DC switching voltage conversion part of the CORE isolated from the rest of the electronics on frame. - A full menu layout of the CORE menu system is available as an appendix to this manual.